TiarkRompf/lms-clean/doc/main/scala/lms/core/traversal.md

 The `lms/core/traversal.scala` file introduces how to traverse the LMS IR.
-Travering a tree-structured IR seems trivial, but traversing LMS IR (sea of the nodes) is not.
+Travering a tree-structured IR seems trivial, but traversing LMS IR (sea-of-nodes) is not.
 The main challenge is to determine the group of nodes that should be scoped in each block.
-The basic `Traverser` class introduces a basic version of scheduling using frequency estimation. `CompactTraverser` further inlines nodes with regard to their dependencies.
+The `Traverser` class introduces a basic version of scheduling using frequency estimation. `CompactTraverser` further inlines nodes with regard to their dependencies.

+Besides traversing the IR, we can also lower the IR into a lower-level representation.
+This functionality is handled by the `Transformer` class, which is built on top of a traverser.

-## Traverser
+# Traverser
 Previously in [Backend](backend.md), we talked about how the scopes of the blocks are implicitly expressed via data dependency and control dependencies.
-In `traversal.scala`, we will see how exactly we collect the nodes for each block using the dependency information.
+In `traversal.scala`, we will see how exactly we schedule the nodes for each block using the dependency information.

 The basic idea is as follows:
 1. Each block has input-variables and an input-effect-variable.
-We call them *bound variables* of a block (see backend.scala).
-(TODO: correct?)
+We call them bound variables of a block (see backend.scala).
-2. A node is ready to be scheduled for the current block when the bound variables on which the node depends are already in path (those blocks are enclosing the current block).
+2. A node is ready to be scheduled for the current block when the bound variables on which the node depends are already available in the current block.
-3. A node should be scheduled in the current block (instead of in a inner block) when the node is used often.
+3. A node should be scheduled in the current block instead of in a inner block when the node is used often.

 ### A recap of dependencies
 In LMS IR, we have two categories of dependencies: data dependency and control dependencies.
-Data dependency captures node usage (e.g. node A used symbol B).
+Data dependency captures node usage (e.g. node A uses symbol B).
 This information is already available in the definition of a node (i.e. `rhs: List[Def]`).
 Control dependencies are dependencies caused by effects.
 For example, two print statements should be generated in the original user-defined order, or the read/write order of a mutable cell cannot be randomly shuffled.
-We track control dependencies via Effect Systems (see details in [Backend](backend.md)).
+We track control dependencies via `EffectSummary` (see details in [Backend](backend.md)).
 Control dependencies can be further categorized into *soft* and *hard* dependencies.
 If node A hard-depends on node B, then B must be scheduled before A.
 If node A soft-depends on node B, then B should never be scheduled after A, but B might not be scheduled even